-16.5 Pay Increases
+16.8 Pay Increase Mechanisms.

 - A. In-grade Salary Adjustments.
-The Employer, at its discretion, may approve additional in-grade salary increases for any employee in the bargaining unit at any time, for reasons of retention, market competitiveness, internal equity, job growth, or increased functioning. - B. Pay Over Market Maximum.
+The Employer, at its discretion, may approve additional in-grade salary increases for any employee in the bargaining unit at any time, for reasons of a change in level of duties and responsibilities, meritorious performance with increased level of functioning, market competitiveness or retention, employment offer or active recruitment from outside the University, or internal equity (misalignment of salary relationships, such as compression or inversion.) - B. Pay Over Market Maximum.
 The Employer may provide compensation to individual employees at rates above the maximum for their job class upon request by IHME HR staff and approval by the HR Compensation Office. - C. Increases for Entire Job Classes for Recruitment/Retention.
 The Employer may increase the salary of IHME-SEIU 925 job classes that are experiencing recruitment/retention problems, upon thirty (30) days' notice to the union and the opportunity for the union to bargain.

-16.6 Pay for Teaching
+16.9 Pay for Teaching.